 In December 1999, the Company issued \$7.5 million of 4% Series A and Series B convertible subordinated debentures (the Debentures).
-The Debentures mature on December 17, 2002 unless converted earlier.
-Repayment of the debentures may be accelerated under certain circumstances.
-The \$3.75 million Series A debentures and \$3.75 million Series B debentures are convertible into the Company's common stock at a conversion price equal to \$7.05 and \$35.50, respectively.
-Interest is payable semiannually.
+Interest is payable semiannually, and may be paid in cash or common stock at the Company's option.
+The Debentures mature in December 2002 unless converted earlier.
+Repayment of the Debentures may be accelerated by the lenders under certain circumstances, including the suspension of trading or failure of the Company's common stock to be listed on the Nasdaq National Market, the New York Stock Exchange, or the American Stock Exchange for a period of 5 consecutive trading days or 10 trading days in a 365 day period.
+In such a case the Debentures are repayable at up to 110% of their face amount.
+The \$3.75 million of Series A debentures and \$3.75 million of Series B debentures are convertible into the Company's common stock at conversion prices equal to \$7.05 and \$35.50, respectively.

-For the Series A and Series B debentures, the lender received a three-year warrant to purchase approximately 532,000 common shares of the Company at \$7.05 per share and 106,000 shares at \$35.50 per share, respectively.
-The Company also issued warrants to the placement agent in conjunction with the Series A and Series B debentures equal to approximately 53,000 shares and 11,000 shares, respectively, at substantially the same terms granted to the lender.
-The conversion prices of the Debentures and the exercise price of the warrants issued to the lender may be adjusted under certain circumstances.
+For the Series A and Series B debentures, the lenders received three-year warrants to purchase 531,914 common shares of the Company at \$7.05 per share and 105,634 shares at \$35.50 per share, respectively.
+The Company also issued warrants to the placement agent in conjunction with the Series A and Series B debentures equal to 53,191 shares and 10,563 shares, respectively, at substantially the same terms granted to the lenders.
+The conversion prices of the Debentures and the exercise prices of the warrants issued to the lenders may be adjusted under certain circumstances.

-Using the Black-Scholes pricing model, the Company determined that the debt discount associated with the fair value of the warrants issued to the lender approximated \$2.2 million.
-The amortization of the debt discount is being reflected as a non-cash charge to interest expense over the term of the warrants.
-The Company recognized interest expense associated with amortization of the debt discount of approximately \$185,000 in each of the fiscal quarters ended June 30, 2001 and 2000.
-The debt discount, net of accumulated amortization, is reflected as a reduction in the face value of the Debentures.
+Using the Black-Scholes pricing model, the Company determined that the debt discount associated with the fair value of the warrants issued to the lenders approximated \$2.2 million.
+The amortization of the debt discount is being recognized ratably at \$185,000 per quarter and has been, and will continue to be, reflected as a non-cash charge to interest expense over the term of the warrants.
+The debt discount, net of accumulated amortization, of \$892,000 is reflected as a reduction in the face value of the Debentures at September 30, 2001.